Does your PR strategy include SEO? Here’s why it should.

 As PR becomes increasingly more digital, consultancies should start considering how SEO, one of the most powerful drivers of online connectivity, can benefit both your PR team and clients.

-To find out how an integrated PR and SEO strategy can help your business:
+To find out how an integrated PR and SEO strategy can help your business, contact us today.

 By Roger Taylor